 An engaged workforce is critical for the success of any organization.
-Employee recognition is one of the means to drive engagement.
-Let us understand how important is recognition for employee engagement.
+Employee recognition is one means of driving engagement.
+Let’s understand how important recognition is for employee engagement.

 Very broadly, employee engagement is the art and science of making employees feel good. about everything.

-About themselves, about the organization, about working in the organization, and about working with each other.
+About themselves, the organization, working in the organization, and working with each other.

 This ‘feel-good factor’ of employee engagement can be achieved through tangible and intangible means.